FrancoisLeleu/Exquisitecorpse/README.md

 # Story:

 Capitaine de Lorme was an adventurer, wait no, he was THE adventurer !
-Crossing th endless seas of the far new world to get all it's treasures and discover marvellous islands.
+Crossing the endless seas of the far new world to get all it's treasures and discover marvellous islands.
 Pursued by his worst ennemy, the Marquis de Carrina, since a duel in the old world, he had to fight for his freedom.
 =======
 Tribulation of Captain de Lorme
 ===============================